 If you’re ready to fast track your career in educational administration but don’t have the time to attend classes at Mississippi College in person, a new option might be just the right fit.
 The Education Specialist in Educational Leadership program — once available only on campus — now offers busy educators the option to earn the degree completely online.

 With specialized tracks in K-12 Administration and Curriculum & Instruction, this flexible degree program gives current and future school administrators two great options tailored to their needs.
 The 41-credit-hour Ed.S. can be completed in as few as 12 months.
-Tuition is also the same for both tracks of the program, at $14,309.

 The Ed.S. program delivers a dynamic range of learning experiences, blending education theory and research with essential knowledge and skills.
 The same core and anchor coursework is offered in both academic tracks, covering the following key aspects of administrative practice:

 - Human resources and personnel management.

 Virtual classroom instruction is also paired with community-based learning.
 Students participate in a series of practicum courses that help them prepare for the types of leadership roles they will take on after graduation.
 This approach gives both aspiring and experienced administrators the chance to nurture new ideas, collaborate with peers and develop successful strategies they can use throughout their careers.

 Both Ed.S. tracks are appropriate for educators holding a master’s-level teaching license who wish to move into administration.
 They are also designed for experienced administrators seeking specialist-level academic preparation beyond the master’s degree.